Network Traffic Monitor

 With Appetize, you can capture, inspect, validate and troubleshoot all network traffic (including any API calls) occurring during your app session for real-time or later analysis.

 Note by default, a user needs to be authenticated to view network traffic using the built-in intercept proxy.
-See App Permissions for more information.
+See for more information.

 To allow Appetize to capture all network events, you need to set the proxy of the device to intercept